-Screen Time: Too Much
+Screen Time: What Happens When There is Too Much

 Too much screen time:

-- decreases family time interaction.
+- It can decrease family time interaction.

-- has been linked to childhood obesity.
+- It has been linked to childhood obesity.

-First and foremost. ask the Holy Spirit to help you.
+First and foremost, ask the Holy Spirit to help you.
 He wants the best for your family and will give you the guidance and the courage you need to set some healthy ground rules and boundaries where screens are concerned.

 In addition to asking for help from the Holy Spirit, read the bible and note specific scriptures that would be of benefit.
 Check out 33 Bible Verses to Pray Over Your Home.
 This is a great post that highlights 33 scriptures that you can declare over your family.
 As believers, the first defense is the Sword of the Spirit.